MOhamedMaGdy20820/Back_end/week 1/week_1.md

 any computer hardware or software device that requests access to a service provided by a server

 8. server:<br>
 A server is a computer system or a program that provides data, services, or resources to other computers or devices, known as clients, over a network.
-In other words, a server is a device or a software application that serves other devices or applications on a network.
+In other words, a server is a device or a software application that serves other devices or applications on a network.<br>
-بالهجايس : الخدامه اللي امك جيبهالك
+`بالهجايس` : الخدامه اللي امك جيبهالك

 9. request and respons:<br>
 request: a request is a message sent by a client, typically a web browser, to a server requesting some information or resource.
-For example, when a user types a URL into a web browser's address bar, the browser sends a request to the server hosting that URL, asking for the corresponding webpage to be sent back.
+For example, when a user types a URL into a web browser's address bar, the browser sends a request to the server hosting that URL, asking for the corresponding webpage to be sent back.<br>
 response: Once the server receives the request, it generates a response, which is the data or resource that the client requested.
 The response typically includes the requested webpage, along with any other resources needed to display it correctly, such as images, scripts, or stylesheets.
 The response is then sent back to the client, where it is displayed in the web browser or processed by another application.

 10. Internet:<br>